jamiekt/jstark/README.md

 Create yourself a virtual environment and install pyspark followed by jstark

 > **Note**
-> As jstark is not yet properly released it is being hosted at [https://test.pypi.org/](https://test.pypi.org/) therefore
+> As jstark is still a work-in-progress ("alpha" stage) it is being made available at
-> it is required to install pyspark separately.
-When jstark is hosted at [https://pypi.org/](https://pypi.org/) this
+> [https://test.pypi.org/](https://test.pypi.org/) therefore it is required to install pyspark
-> won't be necessary.
+> separately.
+When jstark is hosted at [https://pypi.org/](https://pypi.org/) this won't be necessary.

 ```shell
 python3 -m venv venv && source venv/bin/activate && \